-The beneficial properties of anobolic steroids have been exploited in research, sports medicine, and other arenas (both legally and illegally) for years.
+The beneficial properties of anabolic steroids have been exploited in research, sports medicine, and other arenas (both legally and illegally) for years.

 The numerous side effects of anabolic steroids have, however, presented a complexity that has had scientists racking their brains for a tenable solution.
 Gynecomastia (breast enlargement in men) is just one of the many unfortunate side effects of steroid treatment, other benefits notwithstanding.